hemaljoshi/jwt-auth-suite/README.md

 ### Q: Can I use this with databases like MongoDB, PostgreSQL, etc.?

 A: Yes!
-SuperJWT is database-agnostic.
+JWT Auth Suite is database-agnostic.
 Just implement the user lookup functions for your database:

 ```javascript
 // MongoDB example